 As women, we also learn how to be organized, plan in advance, and identify our best qualities.
 It warms my heart to know that I use each of my feminine qualities for every task I do.
 Developing new services in our eCommerce agency allows me to demonstrate how women’s great qualities shine.
 I need to be structured, reliable, creative, and an out-of-the-box thinker and the best part is being myself.

-I keep learning every day, and the entire eCommerce ecosystem inspires me more and more.
+For me, every day is a learning opportunity, and the entire eCommerce ecosystem inspires me more and more.
 I believe women thrive in this space, and we’ll see more and more joining because of it.

 Brenda: Account Manager Lead